Stripe - Setup Documentation

-This will take you to the Stripe website where you can log into your existing account if you have one, or create a new account if you do not.
+This will take you to the Stripe website where you can log into your existing account if you have one or create a new account if you do not.

 The Stripe payment gateway can automatically detect refunded purchases in your Stripe account.
 When a refund is detected, the corresponding purchase in EDD is also marked as refunded.

-Recurring Payments Integration
+4. Recurring Payments Integration (Required if sell subscriptions)

-There are additional settings to configure below.
+There are additional settings and features detailed below.

 Billing Address Display